AndrewCMartin/idb/PITCHME.md

 ### What puzzles us?
 +++
-- Loading speed
+- Caching
-  - Filtering and sorting are slow
+  - Browsers would cache old versions of our frontend code after deploying
 +++
 - Specifically searching
   - Does what it needs to do